code-a11ly/how-to-git-gitHub/complete-guide.md

 git pull the-https-link-of-the-dierectory       // it will update all your files
                                                 // from the GitHub repository into
                                                 // the folder of your local machine

+git branch  // shows all the branchs and main as well

+git branch

-git diff
+git diff first-file-name second-file-name

+git merge branch-name   // it will make the content of the main the same as
+                        // the one in the chosen branch

-NOTE: If you are looking for a command line and didn't find it here I would advise you to look at the "complete" guide.
+__NOTE:__ If you are looking for a command line and didn't find it here I would advise you to look at the "complete" guide.
 In order to not make this a big guide and overwhelm the reader (which in not what I want), I will put all the command lines in the complete guide.